In the Bible it is written, “And it was given unto him to make war with the saints, and to overcome them.” (Re 13:7)

 Now, if a certain fish is so corrupt in its heart and desires that it doesn’t like being in the water, and so it is constantly trying to jump out of the water, then this fish is not really being offered freedom by those who would grant its desire to be on the land.
 Such a fish is actually in bondage because it is not inclined to live according to its design, and those who would grant its desire by giving it what it wants are not setting it free, they are destroying the fish.
 We discover here a relationship between freedom, design and purpose.

-Freedom then is not found in the absence of law but in having the right kinds of laws, restraints that reflect our purpose and design.
+Freedom then is not found in the absence of law but in having the right kinds of laws, restraints which reflect our purpose and design.

 We are designed by God for one purpose: God’s pleasure.
 (Pr 16:4, Re 4:11) God is most pleased in us when we are most satisfied in Him, when we delight in Him, in His nature and in His ways — when we love, worship, revere and obey Him.
 (De 6:5, Ec 12:13)